jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Techvolution Builds on the Past

 The world's on your shoulders, Stargazer.
 But let's take a minute and ease some of the burdens.
 First off, the world is always on your shoulders.
-Big Business and Big Government say they're always going to be there for you, but we all know that's a marketing promise more than a reality.
-After all, what lever of power do you have against a giant insurance corporation, or the Internal Revenue Service.
-These organizations write the rules and control the call-centres, forms, and databases you use to deal with them.
+Big Business and Big Government say they're going to be there for you, but we all know that's a marketing promise more than a reality.
+After all, what lever of power do you have against a giant insurance corporation, or the Internal Revenue Service?
+These organizations write the rules and control the call-centers, forms, and databases you use to deal with them.

 That's why being a player god means taking extreme ownership of your life by controlling as many levers of power as possible.